 On 16 November 2006, the Military Court sentenced Munyeshyaka in absentia to life imprisonment.

-On 21 June 2007, the ICTR issued arrest warrants against Munyeshyaka and against the former préfet of Gikongoro Laurent Bucyibaruta, who was also exiled in France.
-Their indictments had been kept under seal since 2005.
+On 21 June 2007, the ICTR issued arrest warrants against Munyeshyaka and against the former prefect of Gikongoro Laurent Bucyibaruta, who was also exiled in France.

-On 20 July 2007, both men were arrested and brought before the office of the State Prosecutor who sent the case to the investigation arm of the French Appeals Court.
-This court ruled that the ICTR arrest warrant was imprecise and an infringement of French law on the presumption of innocence and ordered the immediate release of both men.
+On 20 July 2007, both men were arrested and brought before the office of the State Prosecutor who sent the case to the investigation arm of the Investigation Chamber of the Court of Appeal in Paris.
+This court ruled that the ICTR arrest warrant was imprecise, especially regarding the French law on the presumption of innocence and therefore ordered the immediate release of both men.

 The State prosecutor did not appeal this decision with the result that both men remained under judicial supervision in the framework of the proceedings already opened for “genocide and crimes against humanity”.